2018–19 Ukrainian Cup: Third Preliminary round (1/16)

-Round of 16 (⅛)
+Round of 16

 In this round the other 6 clubs from the Premier League will enter along with 10 winners of the previous round including 4 more clubs from the Premier League, 2 clubs from the First League and 4 clubs from the Second League.
 The draw for this round was held 28 September 2018 at the House of Football in Kyiv.
 The round matches was played on 31 October 2018.